 How much will 3 fillings cost?

-The cost of 3 fillings varies widely based on filling size, material type, and location, typically ranging from $450-$1,500 total without insurance.
-Composite (tooth-colored) fillings cost $150-$450 each, while amalgam (silver) fillings run $100-$300 each.
-Dental insurance usually covers 70-80% of filling costs after your deductible, significantly reducing out-of-pocket expenses.
+The cost of 3 fillings varies widely based on filling size, material type, and location, typically ranging from $450 to $1,500 total without insurance.
+Composite (tooth-colored) fillings cost $150 to $450 each, while amalgam (silver) fillings run $100 to $300 each.
+Dental insurance usually covers 70 to 80 percent of filling costs after your deductible, significantly reducing out-of-pocket expenses.

 How can I reduce dental anxiety?